 Bore Brush

-A bore brush is a round brush, usually made of bronze, for cleaning the inside of your gun’s barrel.
+A bore brush is a round brush, usually made of bronze, for cleaning the inside of my gun’s barrel.
 The brush needs to be the right size to be effective, so universal kits will include multiple brush sizes for different calibers.

 Cleaning Patches